8 Sights in Vantaa, Finland (with Map and Images)

 Heureka is a Finnish science center in the Tikkurila district of Vantaa, Finland, north of Helsinki, designed by Heikkinen – Komonen Architects.
 It is located at the intersection of the Finnish Main Line and the river Keravanjoki.

-Wikipedia: Heureka (science center) (EN), Website
+Wikipedia: Heureka (EN), Website

-8. Vantaan Kotikirkko
+18. Vantaan Kotikirkko

 Show sight on map

 Vantaa Home Church is a Pentecostal church in Pakkala, Vantaa.
 In 2011, the congregation had about 70 members.
-The current pastor of the parish, Jani Alanko, started in January 2020.
+The current pastor of the church, Jani Alanko, started in January 2020.
 Before him, the pastor was Jari Vahtera.

 Wikipedia: Vantaan Kotikirkko (FI), Website